enku/larry-rgb/README.rst

     :alt: larry-rgb demo
     :target: https://www.youtube.com/watch?v=PmF4ihCTQks

+Tap on the above image for a video demonstration.

 larry-rgb is a plugin for larry that pics colors from your (background) image and smoothly transitions your LEDs from color to color.